 Every year, Attorney Gothie is hired by several people for "ARD repair" cases that were completely avoidable had they been represented by a lawyer from the beginning.
 Those end up costing more in the long run.
 We also meet with a number of people who likely can get through ARD on their own.
 Really, it is up to you and a matter of how much risk you feel comfortable with.

 A consultation is free.
-You have nothing to lose by setting one up and meeting with Attorney Gothie or Attorney Spurlin to discuss your case and how ARD might work for you.
+You have nothing to lose by setting one up and meeting with Attorney Gothie to discuss your case and how ARD might work for you.
 We look forward to hearing from you.

 Call Gothie Law Firm at (717) 848-8455 to set up your free, in-office initial consultation.

 The following is a summary of my relevant experience and education.
 I have represented thousands of clients, mostly in York County, Pennsylvania, and nearly all of my criminal litigation caseload and experience is in DUI cases in York County, Pennsylvania.
 As you can see below, I have trained fellow criminal defense lawyers and judges on DUI law, evidence rules, and litigation tactics.